 - Those who deliver social care including unpaid carers and the staff and professionals involved in the delivery of social care e.g. social workers.

 Using the above points, in terms of developing research proposals, RfSC would welcome applications addressing areas of social care including, but not limited to, the following:

-- Health and social care inequalities
+- Inequalities among social care services

 - ‘Unmet’ social care needs

 - Under-served communities and people who may draw on support

 - Family carers, unpaid carers and carer support

 - Social care practice and workforce